-Making espresso requires a dedicated espresso machine, most of which consist of a chassis with a boiler.
-Once the water gets hot enough, a pump allows it to flow into a metal device called a head or group, which contains packed grounds.
+Making best espresso coffee requires a dedicated Espresso machine, most of which consist of a chassis with a boiler.
+Once the water gets hot enough, a pump allows it to flow into a metal device called ahead or group, which contains packed grounds.

 The pressure from the machine then forces the water through the grounds, extracting the precious coffee oils in seconds.
 The liquid coffee excretes through a bottom spout in the head.